VigneshVSV/hololinked/doc/source/examples/index.rst

     server/energy-meter/index

 The code is hosted at the repository `daqpy-examples <https://github.com/VigneshVSV/daqpy-examples>`_.
-Consider also installing a JSON preview tool for your browser like `Chrome JSON Viewer <https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh>`_.
+Consider also installing

+* a JSON preview tool for your browser like `Chrome JSON Viewer <https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh>`_.
-Once you can run your example object, you may consider installing `daqpy-portal <https://github.com/VigneshVSV/daqpy-portal>`_ to have an web-interface to interact with it.
+* `daqpy-portal <https://github.com/VigneshVSV/daqpy-portal>`_ to have an web-interface to interact with RemoteObjects (after you can run your example object)
+* hoppscotch or postman

 ReactJS
 -------